 Access to and completion of secondary education for girls in rural areas of Tanzania can be fraught with difficulties, even danger.
 This is despite provision of educational opportunity for girls being made a national priority since independence in 1961.

 At an individual level, this seriously damages girls’ life opportunities, but more than that, it is bad for Tanzania as a whole.
 Educating girls benefits society more broadly.
 Girls who complete secondary school are better equipped to become healthier, more prosperous adults with smaller families and children who are less at risk of illness and death.
 This observation is common to many developing countries

 Many students in rural areas travel long distances to get to school.
 A UNICEF study estimates that, at the secondary level, the mean distance from students’ homes to their schools is 8.5km in rural areas of Tanzania.
 Public transport is often both inadequate and expensive leaving children with no other option but to walk.
 Inevitably, this impacts on their attendance and performance at school, with students tired and unable to focus.
 A large number of students sadly give up school because of the struggles they face getting to school every day.

 For girls, walking to school can be particularly distressing, with ever-present risks of sexual harassment and exploitation.
-Many girls receive threatening advances from men, and some face high risk of abuse by bus drivers, shopkeepers and other adults who offer them goods and services in exchange for sex.
+Many girls receive threatening advances from men, and some face high risk of abuse by bus drivers, shopkeepers and other adults.

 To prevent travelling long distances to school, some families send their children to stay in lodgings or with relatives close to the school.
 Alarmingly, this can be an equally dangerous environment.
 Without the protection of their family, young girls are often left at the mercy of older men resulting in early pregnancy and sexually transmitted diseases.